sgoldenlab/simba/docs/unsupervised_classification.md

 For each entry box of hyperparameters, you can list several options for each hyperparameter that you would like to test in a pseudo grid search approach.
 A grid search is a method for hyperparameter optimization where test several hyperparameters at once as a grid of values then evaluate every position on the grid as a different combination of hyperparameters.
 Our approach goes through each hyperparameter value and assesses the combinations individually.
 You may then evaluate each combination of hyperparameters once the dimensionality reduction visualization saves in the folder and assess the effectiveness of each hyperparameter and test out other combinations to fine-tune your approach.

+Below, you will find an explanation of each algorithm and their associated hyperparameters as well as suggested entry values with further documentation.
+Essentially this step will require a trial-and-error approach with finding the combination of hyperparameters where the resulting visualization best fits the data according to your understanding.

+[explain what the hyperparameters do, provide range of values, and link documentation]

 <p>
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/UMAP.PNG" />
 </p>

-- UMAP: For UMAP, there are 4 hyperparameters to input, and
+- UMAP: For UMAP, there are 4 hyperparameters to input, being `Distance`, `Neighbors`, `Spread`, and `Dimensions`.

 <p>
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/tsne.PNG" />